Immigrant InvestImmigrant Invest

 The application for the Golden Visa is submitted after the deal is closed.
 The investor should complete the purchase by this time.

 Documents are submitted online via the official website of the Greek migration service.
-While waiting for the decision, the investor can stay in the country for one year.
+While waiting for the decision, the investor can stay in the country for 1 year.

 6